Jack Somack

-Jack Somack (September 14, 1918 – August 24, 1983) was an American chemical engineer, and actor.
+Jack Somack (September 14, 1918 – August 24, 1983) was an American actor and chemical engineer.
 He is best remembered for his appearance in the Alka-Seltzer "spicy meatball" television commercial.

 Life and career

 Somack was born in Chicago, Illinois.
 He began his acting career in 1966, playing the lead role of Eddie Carbone in Arthur Miller's A View from the Bridge.

 In 1969 Somack appeared in the Alka-Seltzer "spicy meatball" commercial.

 He also appeared in the Broadway plays Paris Is Out! and The Prisoner of Second Avenue.

 In the 1970s and 1980s Somack appeared and guest-starred in film and television programs including Barney Miller, The Rockford Files, Portnoy's Complaint, Sanford and Son, All in the Family, The Love Boat, Desperate Characters, Laverne & Shirley, The Frisco Kid, Eight Is Enough, The Pursuit of Happiness, Starsky & Hutch, Hero at Large, Kojak, The Main Event, The Jimmy Stewart Show, The Blue Knight and Family Ties.
 He also starred in the short-lived television series Ball Four and The Stockard Channing Show.